ssec/polar2grid/doc/source/examples/creating_animations_example.rst

 Create a series of GOES-16 ABI GeoTIFF files from a time sequence of data.
-In the bash shell script example below, I use the ABI CONUS Band 1 files to search for all files we have available from 19 December 2019.
+In the bash shell script example below, I use the ABI CONUS Band 1 files to search for all files we have available from 4 January 2019.
 The files for this day are all located in the same directory.
 I then create true and natural color images from all time periods that are available.